open-mmlab/mmocr/docs/en/get_started/quick_run.md

 ## Testing

-After 400 epochs, we observe that DBNet performs best in the last epoch, with `hmean` reaching 60.86:
+After 400 epochs, we observe that DBNet performs best in the last epoch, with `hmean` reaching 60.86 (You may see a different result):

 ```Bash
 08/22 19:24:52 - mmengine - INFO - Epoch(val) [400][100/100]  icdar/precision: 0.7285  icdar/recall: 0.5226  icdar/hmean: 0.6086